 - 1. Ask your PII broker to confirm in writing: - o The turnover figure used to calculate the premium - o That the premium has been paid or finance arranged - o Provide the certificate of insurance (expiry date: 30 June) - 2.
-Pay upfront portion of Annual Regulatory Fee and Compensation Fund contributions - 3.
-Complete Direct Debit Mandate for the remaining balance - 4.
-Submit branding and marketing materials (letterheads, email footers) - 5.
-Sign Cooperation Inspection Agreement and final declarations - 6.
-Install and activate the CLC Secure Badge on the practice website
+Pay the Annual Regulatory Fee and Compensation Fund contributions. - 3.
+Submit examples of branding and marketing materials, including letterheads and email footers - 4.
+Sign and return the Inspection Co-operation Agreement and final declarations. - 5.
+Install and activate the CLC Secure Badge on the practice website.